kyle-tennison/notes/media/excalidraw/Cockcroft-Walton multipliers.md

 ![](excalidraw-2024-11-17-20.56.31.excalidraw.svg)
 %%[🖋 Edit in Excalidraw](excalidraw-2024-11-17-20.56.31.excalidraw.md)%%

-This effectively doubles the voltage of the input by shifting the sine wave up:
+This effectively doubles the input voltage by shifting the sine wave up:

 ![](excalidraw-2024-11-17-20.58.17.excalidraw.svg)
 %%[🖋 Edit in Excalidraw](excalidraw-2024-11-17-20.58.17.excalidraw.md)%%